edabdala/Markdowns/Recess/Recess Health Machine Learning Initiative.md

 ### Goals

-- Explore which machine learning algorithms can be applied to Recess Health use cases
+- Explore which machine learning algorithms can be applied to the PFS use case
-- Shift the company revenue cycle to the left (faster balance payment) and up (increase overall balance payment)
+- Shift the company revenue cycle to the left (faster balance payment) and up (increase overall balance payment) while decreasing cost to collect
-- Describe patient's propensity to pay in 120 days in terms of feature importance
+- Describe patient's propensity to pay in 0, 18, 30, 45, 60, 75, 90 days as a function of our model features
-- Implement data-driven policies that will improve patient satisfaction post-bill initiation
+- Operationalize optimized policy over incumbent policy

 ### Introduction

-With the advent of machine learning in the last decade, machine learning is proving effective in providing business insights and solutions to problems that are more nuanced for humans to solve.
+With the advancements of computational power in the last decade, machine learning is proving effective in providing business insights and solutions to problems that are more nuanced for humans to solve.
 Many algorithms have been designed for different research questions and types of data.
-Our goal is to provide a reproducible use case for the medical billing revenue cycle space that optimizes the allocation of company resources with regards to time spent calling and other considerations.
+Our goal is to provide a reproducible use case for the healthcare revenue cycle space that optimizes the allocation of company resources with regards to time spent calling and other considerations.

+An algorithm of interest is the Gradient Boosted Regression Trees (GBRT).
+GBRT can be used in the context of medical billing revenue to optimize resource allocation (van de Greer et al., 2018).
+These researchers set up a binary classification model to predict if a patient will pay based on their current state.
+Their results showed more money collected per call and overall, while calling debtors less.
+Our goal is to apply this methodology to our use case and replicate these results.

-An algorithm of interest is the gradient boosted decision tree.
-This involves optimizing a loss function, using "weak learners" to train the model, and an additive model that adds more weak learners such that:
+GBRT involves optimizing a loss function, using "weak learners" to train the model, and an additive model that adds more weak learners such that:
 $$
 \begin{align*}
 F(x) = \sum_{m=1}^{M} \gamma_m h_m(x)
 \end{align*}
 $$
 where $\ h_{m}(x)$ are the weak learners.
+The weak learners are created serially and each successive tree has a change to correct the previous one.
+Gradient Boosting tries to fit the new tree to residual errors made by the previous tree.
+This algorithm has been seen to be very effective at solving complex problems, winning many machine learning competitions.
+However, this algorithm is complex and its effectiveness can be hurt by not setting the parameters correctly.
+The main parameters to the sci-kit functions are `learning_rate` and `max_depth`.
+This will control against overfitting your model.